Veterans Affairs Medical Center Substance Abuse Treatment

 Veterans Affairs Medical Center Substance Abuse Treatment - Grand Island, NE

-Veterans Affairs Medical Center Substance Abuse Treatment is an addiction and mental health rehab center located at 2201 North Broadwell Street, Unit 116-b in the 68803 zip code in Grand Island, NE.
+Veterans Affairs Medical Center Substance Abuse Treatment is a substance and mental health treatment center located at 2201 North Broadwell Street, Unit 116-b in the 68803 zip code in Grand Island, NE.
 It is operated by the U. S. Department of Veterans Affairs.
 Veterans Affairs Medical Center Substance Abuse Treatment provides relapse prevention from naltrexone, suboxone prescription and naltrexone administration.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment include CBT, counseling for substance abuse and DBT.
-Veterans Affairs Medical Center Substance Abuse Treatment provides residential rehab and long-term residential treatment.
-It also provides transitional and sober living and residential treatment for substance use.
-Other addiction treatment offered includes treatment for gambling disorder.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment include dialectical behavior therapy, community reinforcement and rational emotive behavioral therapy.
+Veterans Affairs Medical Center Substance Abuse Treatment provides long-term rehab and long term residential rehab.
+It also provides residential treatment for substance abuse and transitional housing.
+Other addiction treatment offered includes gambling disorder treatment.

 Address: 2201 North Broadwell Street, Unit (116-B), Grand Island, NE 68803